TheDarkWeasel/ldjam45-hellobuddy/README.md

 # Hello Buddy!
-Hello Buddy! is a game created for [Ludum Dare 45](https://ldjam.com).
-Everything here (including music and assets) was created by me in 48 hours.
+Hello Buddy! is a game created for the "Compo" of [Ludum Dare 45](https://ldjam.com).
+The theme this time was "Start with nothing".
+Everything here (including music, sounds and assets) was created by me in 48 hours.

 # Story
 After the big bang, Alvin the atom feels alone and seeks company.
 Help him to find friends an evolve.